yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - If a developer uses React.js (and JSX) to manipulate and update its DOM, React.js creates `Virtual DOM which is a copy of the real DOM`, when status changes the algorithm will compute the difference between virtual DOM and real DOM then only `update the change part without reloading entire DOM`.
 <br/>

-:white_check_mark: 4.1 How About Not Using Virtual DOM?
+4.1 How About Not Using Virtual DOM?
 > - If you’re not using React.js (and JSX), your website will use HTML to update its DOM.
 This works fine for simple, static websites, but for dynamic websites that involve heavy user interaction it can become a problem, since `the entire DOM needs to reload every time` the user clicks a feature calling for a page refresh.

 <br/>